NiordOrg/niord-keycloak/README.md

 ## Keycloak via Kubernetes+Helm

-Another alternative is to create a Keycloak instance using Kubernetes "package manager" Helm and a chart provided by Bitnami https://github.com/bitnami/charts/tree/master/bitnami/keycloak.
+Another alternative is to create a Keycloak instance using Kubernetes and a Helm chart provided by Bitnami https://github.com/bitnami/charts/tree/master/bitnami/keycloak.
-This is typically what you want to do in production.

 Assuming you have already installed Helm and access to a running K8s cluster (install minikube if you don't).
 You start by adding the bitnami chart registry:
 ```bash